How We Define a Successful Neighborhood

 What is “Neighborhood Vitality”?

 Neighborhood Vitality is a concept to describe “success” in Detroit’s neighborhoods.
-BECDD stakeholders define vitality as “socially cohesive” neighborhood.
+BECDD stakeholders define vitality as a “socially cohesive” neighborhood.
 Social cohesion is a well-researched idea that proposes social participation, social capital and social mobility as vital characteristics of a resilient city.
-Using social cohesion as the building block and starting point for neighborhood vitality, the proposed framework uses four categories of data to describe what creates “neighborhood vitality.”
+Using social cohesion as the starting point for thinking about neighborhood vitality, BECDD established six categories of data to describe what creates “neighborhood vitality.”

 - Provide data for action, serving as a useful and dynamic tool for CDOs, resident leaders, and other users to plan, organize for change, and celebrate progress.